ekuiter/pignap-case-study/esp32/README.txt

 Some scripts are included for easy usage:

-- flash.bat: Starts the VM (if not yet running) and flashes the software to the ESP32.
+- flash_linux.bat: Starts the VM (if not yet running) and flashes the software to the ESP32.
 - shell.bat: Starts the VM (if not yet running) and opens a shell.
 See below.
 - halt.bat: Stops the VM.
 Use this after flashing is done and the VM is no more needed.
 - reset.bat: Completely removes the VM.

+If flashing does not work from within the VM, install esptool.py (https://github.com/espressif/esptool) on the Windows host system and use flash_windows.bat after building the software.

 Manual Usage
 ============